| Blog: Arnhem Highway from Darwin to Kakadu

 is also the home of our Defense base.
 Also

 to be developed is the new city of Weddell.
+Preface: I wrote this blog after a

 3 day photo shoot to Kakadu National Park